catamphetamine/read-excel-file/README.md

 If no `type` is specified then the cell value is returned "as is".

-There are also some additional exported `type`s:
+There are also some additional exported `type`s available:

 * `Integer` for parsing integer `Number`s.
 * `URL` for parsing URLs.
 * `Email` for parsing email addresses.

 A schema entry for a column may also define an optional `validate(value)` function for validating the parsed value: in that case, it must `throw` an `Error` if the `value` is invalid.
+The `validate(value)` function is only called when `value` exists.

 <details>
 <summary>